Lola’s Pasta e Fagioli Recipe

 We all have heard the term al dente and most of us know what it means but I asked Lola to give us her definition of “al dente” and she responded –

-Keep in mind that ancient glue and modern children’s playdough are…as pasta….a mixture water and flour.
-The word ‘paste’ should ring a bell.
-We do not want to associate the primadonna of Italian food to any of its inedible adhesive cousins.
+Remember that ancient glue and modern children's play-dough are "as pasta" a mixture of water and flour.
+The word 'paste' should ring a bell.
+We do not want to associate the primadonna of Italian food with any of its inedible adhesive cousins.
 Overcooking pasta and humiliating it to a mere wallpaper fixative is a sin.

 Don’t break long pasta to fit the pot: it’s un-Italian.
 The enjoyment of “long goods” is in the twirling.
 Use a fork to bend and lower it as it cooks until it fits the pot.
 Boil the pasta in plenty of lightly salted water.
 And remember to stir occasionally.